collegesoul/collegesoul/README.md

 ## 👩‍💻 About Me:

-I'm a developer based in Klaipeda, Lithuania.
-I'm currently an Informatics student at Klaipeda University.
+I'm a software developer with focus on building REST APIs and backend development.
+I'm currently working on my notification system and health CLI project.
 * ### 💻 My Interests:
-   - Web development
+  - Backend development
-   - Iot
+  - Microservices
-   - App development
+  - CLI/TUI development
-   - UI/UX
+  - Devops
-   - DevOps.
+  - Game development

-* 📌 I mostly use the go programming language for my projects
+* 📌 I'm fluent in Go, Java and Python (I usually use them most in my projects).
+I know Php, Dart, Kotlin and C# (I have intermediate proficiency in these languages)

 * ⚡ In my free time, you can find me reading or learning a new tech